rishikesh2003/rishikesh2003/README.md

 - 🌱 I’m currently learning **Machine Learning, Tenserflow and WebSockets**

-- 👨‍💻 All of my projects are available at [https://findrishi.com](https://findrishi.com)

 - 💬 Ask me about **react, typescript, javascript, python, nodejs**

 - 📫 How to reach me **s.rishikesh@outlook.com**